Designer and writer Paul Jarvis has a useful website. Here are some posts and resources of interest, and some thoughts I agreed with.

 “Saying no sometimes means I get a feeling that the client could be tricky to work with, or not jive with how I work.
 It’s ok to turn down projects I have a feeling might not go well, because chances are they won’t.
 And if they don’t, it’ll end up costing more to do the work than if I had just said no first.
 Not everyone is a perfect fit, and I’m certainly not a perfect fit for everyone.”

-There’s a page detailing products, services, and people Paul used to self-publish his ebook.
+There’s a page comparing ebook sales on Amazon versus other platforms.
 Mailchimp is listed as the favoured email list management tool.
 I recently signed up with preferred AWeber.
 More on that later.
-On a related note is one of Paul’s other posts: Sell your digital product.
+(Update: read how I increased subscribers by 1,000% using AWeber.)

 Work better.
 Good productivity tips.